NoT-zrX-11/Student-Hub/README.md

-# 📚 Hamro CSIT Study Hub
+# 📚 STUDENTS HUB--A only Place To LEARN

 Welcome to **Hamro CSIT Study Hub** – a lightweight and responsive educational website created using **HTML, CSS, and JavaScript**.
 This platform is designed to support **BSc CSIT students in Nepal** by providing categorized notes, study materials, and feedback features.